drone/docs/content/template/variables.md

 event	      | Provides the event that triggered the pipeline execution. action	      | Provides the action that triggered the pipeline execution.
-Use this value to differentiate between the pull request being opened vs synchronized. environment	  | Provides the target deployment environment for the running build. link	      | Provides a link the git commit or object in the source control management system. branch	      | Provides the target branch for the push or pull request.
+Use this value to differentiate between the pull request being opened vs synchronized. environment	  | Provides the target deployment environment for the running build. number        | Provides the build number for the running build. link	      | Provides a link the git commit or object in the source control management system. branch	      | Provides the target branch for the push or pull request.
 This value may be empty for tag events. source	      | Provides the source branch for the pull request.
 This value may be empty for certain source control management providers.